Login with your member password below to see your content

 Castro is the ideal stepping stone from which to explore.

 Our own preference is Iseo Lake.
 It’s right on the waterfront so can be noisy in season, but Maria won’t stay anywhere else.
-The décor is just so chic and modern: wide screen TV, private bathroom, hair-dryer.
-Everything is new, works and is functional; with the warm personal service being a nice counterpoint.
+The décor is chic and modern: wide-screen TV, private bathroom, and hair dryer.
+Everything is new, works, and is functional, with the warm personal service being a nice counterpoint.
 This B&B is right by Lovere and the ferry point, so one gets to where one wants to go fairly easily, nourished by a breakfast that doesn’t disappoint.

-Okay, so Castro isn’t the home of haute cuisine – although my son may disagree, as it does boast a corner pizza place: the Ristorante Pizzeria Il Cantu which, to be fair, serves the authentic article, as well as those vital Italian staples: pasta, wine, tiramisu, espresso and gelato.
-What more does a person need, I ask you?
+Okay, so Castro isn’t the home of haute cuisine—although my son may disagree, as it does boast a corner pizza place, the Ristorante Pizzeria Il Cantu, which, to be fair, serves the authentic article, as well as those vital Italian staples: pasta, wine, tiramisu, espresso, and gelato.
+In the summer, service can be a little hit and miss; they always seem short-staffed when things get busy.

 The 2 ancient fishing villages belong to an era where time moved slower.
 In Peschiera, for example, you’ll still find women sitting under porticos, mending nets as they’ve done for centuries.